 Because the research in this regard is lacking, the strain choices above are only defined by the limited regions that were studied, and so many other varieties of kratom may have similar immunostimulant properties.

 Nootropic substances are a relatively new field of interest which shows much promise.
 Interestingly, some have reported good results by using kratom as a nootropic in areas such as focus, motivation and memory.

 Unlike traditional medications for focus (e.g. ADHD medication), the subjective experience of kratom for many is that it doesn’t make your focus “stick” psychologically, rather it seems to dampen psychological background noise resulting from stress, anxiety or excessive excitement/restlessness, promoting natural focus ability.
 In this way it tends to lend itself to a more meditative quality of focus.

 Because strain differences can vary, there is typically no set dose for peak cognition boosting effects — though it typically ranges from low/medium to medium.

 If you choose to try a green vein strain, we would suggest a more stimulating variety, such as those mentioned above, at a low dosage, as large doses can sometimes be counterproductive.

 Due to different growth regions and breeding, kratom has evolved into a variety of different strains, which can be very different in effects.
 There are three primary effect categories one can divide strains into: stimulating, sedating and moderate.

-It should be noted that every plants within a strain can vary, so in no way are these analyses set in stone, rather they based upon an average of verifiable user reports to provide a guide to the strain as a whole.
+It should be noted that every plant within a strain can vary, so in no way are these analyses set in stone; rather we have taken a more statistical approach, based upon large amounts of individual user experience reports to provide a guide to the general strain characteristics.